 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating residents.
-The term "faculty," including "core faculty," does not imply or require an academic appointment.
+The term "faculty," including "core faculty," does not imply or require an academic appointment or salary support.

-- II.B.1.
-At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+II.B.1.
+At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location. ^(Core) [The Review Committee may further specify] II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)